kubernetes-sigs/apiserver-builder-alpha/docs/getting_started.md

 ## Create a copyright header

-Create a file called `boilerplate.go.txt` that contains the copyright you want to appear at the top of generated files.
+Create a file called `boilerplate.go.txt`.
+This file will contain the copyright boilerplate appearing at the top of all generated files.

 Under GOPATH/src/github.com/my-org/my-project: